Pydrex/udm-utilities/README.md

 <https://github.com/fire1ce/UDMP-Persistence-SSH-Keys>

-Script to presist ssh keys after reboot
+Script to persist ssh keys after reboot.

 ## VPN Servers / Clients

-### wireguard-go

-Run a Wireguard client/server on your UDM/P.
-Utilizes wireguard-go, not linux kernel modules.
-The performance will take a hit due to that.

 ### WireGuard kernel module for UDM/P

 <https://github.com/tusc/wireguard-kmod>

 Uses a prebuilt linux kernel module, without the need to move to a custom kernel.

+### wireguard-go

+Run a Wireguard client/server on your UDM/P. Utilizes wireguard-go, not linux kernel modules.
+The performance will take a hit due to that.

 ### OpenConnect VPN